 Barack Obama!

-There are many men, maybe four times 50, climbing scaffolding and ladders, to chisel the work of removing the actual letters, not having to guess at where to apply their hammers and saws, despite the damp night air and the dark plastic tarp cloaking them.
+Back to the construction and thus danger zone, there are many men, maybe four times 50, climbing scaffolding and ladders, to chisel the work of removing the actual letters, not having to guess at where to apply their hammers and saws, despite the damp night air and the dark plastic tarp cloaking them.
 They climb several stories high, earning their keep.
 But I still hope they are not being paid overtime for their lengthy task.
 Many knew it needed to be done, but why did it take so long to get started?
 Unlike say, his deep-blue-sea D.C. pool project, turned that bright by algae.
+There is no truth to the rumor that it’s from the Dems peeing in it after a night out.

 Nearby, Trump sits awake at night pondering his next construction project, as they just seem to keep coming at ya.
-(I’d put more faith in that Hudson woman, who when Biden was concluding his bid, set new standards on Wheel of Fortune.
+Arches, bridges, dug-out-in-concrete pools and more skyscraper casinos in Moscow.
+(When pondering the next day’s questioning, and prepping before bedtime, I’d put more faith in that Hudson woman, who when Biden was concluding his bid, set new standards on Wheel of Fortune.
 Or was it Jeopardy?
 Same hard questions, each in their own way.
 Sometimes that’s just a matter of the timing involved.)

 The real King, of England, was here, and as He and Trump swapped ideas that are often self-serving, there still was a defense of tariffs on it, what, the same country?
 And what a country.
 That could be a bad, weepy song with too much twang.
 Or go new metal, Project British Steel.